jsummersett/tech-portfolio/docs/about.md

 I am drawn to a career in technology because I love the way it combines mathematical reasoning and programming to help people understand their world and educate those around them.
 I am passionate about the impact technology can have on accessibility and information, and strive to work for a company that values integrity, collaboration and passion like I do.
 This summer, I hope to secure an internship in which I’ll be challenged to grow and develop practical, technological resources for the public.

-## Current Role

-Computer Science Teaching Assistant at Vassar College

 ## Leadership

-Computer Science Liaison - Gender Inclusivity in STME, August 2020 - Present House Treasurer - Vassar Residential Life, August 2019 - Present Host for Prospective Students - Vassar College Admissions, August 2019 - Present
+- Computer Science Liaison - Gender Inclusivity in STEM, August 2020 - Present
+- House Treasurer - Vassar Residential Life, August 2019 - Present
+- Host for Prospective Students - Vassar College Admissions, August 2019 - Present

 ## Events